danio768/eslint-plugin-playwright/docs/rules/require-test-tags.md

 }
 ```

-## Exemption Behavior
+## Exclude Functionality

-When a literal string exclusion tag is present (like `@noid`), the entire tag
+### String Literal Excludes
-pool requirement becomes optional:
+When a literal string exclude tag is present, the entire tag pool requirement becomes optional:

 ```ts
 // This test would normally require an Issue ID tag